 This operation is more flexible than the

 operation, you can specify the headers of the message as well as its content.
 This flexibility is useful, for example, when you want to send a multipart MIME email (such a message that contains both a text and an HTML version).
 You can also use this operation to send messages that include attachments.

 operation has the following requirements:

-- The message must be sent from a verified email address or domain.
-If you attempt to send email using a non-verified address or domain, the operation will result in an "Email address not verified" error.
+- You can only send email from verified email addresses or domains.
+If you try to send email from an address that isn't verified, the operation results in an "Email address not verified" error.

 Additionally, keep the following considerations in mind when using the

 - Although you can customize the message headers when using the

 SendRawEmail operation, Amazon SES will automatically apply its own

 Date headers; if you passed these headers when creating the message, they will be overwritten by the values that Amazon SES provides.

 - If you are using sending authorization to send on behalf of another user,